CAVaccineInventory/vaccine-feed-ingest/vaccine_feed_ingest/runners/_template/README.md

 # Example Site

-To start a pipeline for a new site, start by copying this files in this directory to a new site.
+To start a pipeline for a new site, start by copying this directory as a new site.